 Do you know that trucking is a lifeblood industry of the economy?
 The sector moves tons of medicines, hospital supplies and perishable commodities like food and drinks.
 Without the trucking industry, the economy will come to a halt, and vital good and services would disappear.

-Trucks are expensive at an average price of £60,000 or more per vehicle.
+Moreover, trucks are expensive at an average price of £60,000 or more per vehicle.
 To keep this industry rolling, business owners and truck drivers must have access to truck finance.

-Approximately three-quarter of all truck purchases in the UK is through financing.
+Hence, approximately three-quarter of all truck purchases in the UK is through financing.
 The data confirms that a vast majority of truck business owners need credit access.

 How does truck finance work?